shawngraham/5706-source/content/docs/tutorials/collectionsbuilder.md

 ## Collectionbuilder-GH

 CollectionBuilder is well supported with documentation and tutorials.
-The GH-Pages powered template (meant for small collections, where everything - including the cultural heritage materials - are held in the same repository) is available here.
+The GH-Pages powered template (meant for small collections, where everything - including the cultural heritage materials - are held in the same repository) [is available here](https://github.com/CollectionBuilder/collectionbuilder-gh).
 I am going to direct you here to their [workshop materials for this template](https://collectionbuilder.github.io/workshop/gh/) and suggest you work through those.

 [Here is the template itself](https://github.com/CollectionBuilder/collectionbuilder-gh).

 1. To get started, log into Github.
 Then, go to this repo and click on the green 'Use this template' button.
 2. Go to the repo settings for the repo you created when you clicked on that button.
 Turn on the GH Pages option.
 This will trigger Github to use Jekyll to turn the template into a site.
-You'll find the location of your site **a few minutes later** at <your-username>.github.io/<name-of-repo>.
+You'll find the location of your site **a few minutes later** at `https://your-username.github.io/name-of-repo`.
 3. Now, back in your repository, there is a file at its top level called `_config.yml`.
 Go to that file; it's at `github.com/your-username/whatever-you-called-the-repo/blob/main/_config.yml`.
 Hit the edit icon (looks like a pencil).
 This file lists a bunch of settings.
 You'll want to change line 12 to remove the `#` to set the `url:` variable to point to your live site, eg, something like: `url: https://your-user-name.github.io`.
 Line 14 you'll give the name of the repo: `baseurl: name-of-repo`.
 Further down, at lines 23, 25, 28 and 30 are settings for the site title, tagline, description, and author. **NB** If you put a colon anywhere in the values in a yml file, you will break your website.
 So if you wanted the site title to be something like `HIST5706: Embrace the DH`, you'd change line 23 like this: `title: "HIST5706: Embrace the DH"`.
 That is, you _wrap_ the text in quotation marks, so that the machine knows that the colon isn't trying to define a variable setting.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FbWGLFRpAlA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>